diegomrodrigues2/relational_distributed_database/README.md

 ### Build and Run a Single Example
 To avoid compatibility issues, especially on Windows, run the project inside Docker.
 First, install **Docker Desktop**.
+On Windows, gRPC may log warnings when binding to `localhost`.
+The cluster now automatically converts `localhost` to `127.0.0.1`, but you can also pass `host="127.0.0.1"` explicitly when creating `NodeCluster`.
 ```bash
 # Build the Docker image
 docker build -t py_db .